idaholab/TMAP8/doc/content/getting_started/installation.md

 mamba update --all
 ```

-We assume here that your MOOSE-based development environment is named `moose`.
+This assumes that your MOOSE-based development environment is named `moose`.
 To update your TMAP8
 repository, use the following commands.

 ```bash